lionroar33/SportPerformanceProtocol/README.md

 Set up the repository and initialize the NestJS project to demonstrate active commit history and engineering maturity.

 ⚙️ Project Initialization:
-nest new cricket-performance-protocol (Choose npm as the package manager and TypeScript as the language.)
+nest new sports-performance-protocol (Choose npm as the package manager and TypeScript as the language.)

 🧩 Modular Folder Structure